 Bye-laws

-The Committee shall have power to make, repeal and amend such by-laws as they may from time to time consider necessary for the well being of the SAG which by-laws, repeals and amendments shall have effect until set aside by the Committee or at a General Meeting.
+The Committee shall have power to make, repeal and amend such by-laws as they may from time to time consider necessary for the well-being of the SAG which by-laws, repeals and amendments shall have effect until set aside by the Committee or at a General Meeting.

-Code of Ethics

-Members of the CSW-SAG shall comply with the principles laid down in the Amateur Swimming Association’s Code of Ethics.

-Child Protection

-CSW-SAG members who are members of the Amateur Swimming Association shall comply with the ASA Laws relating to Child Protection and those parts of the Judicial Laws, Judicial Rules and procedures necessary for their implementation and whilst engaged in activities under the jurisdiction of the CSW-SAG shall be subject to all the constrains and privileges of the ASA Judicial Laws and Rules.
-CSW-SAG members who are not members of the ASA shall not be charged with child care unless they are CRB checked and comply with their organization/employers child protection policies.

 Finance

 All moneys payable to the SAG shall be received by the Treasurer and deposited in a bank account in the name of the SAG.
 All cheques shall be signed by two of three signatories who shall be the Chairman, Secretary and Treasurer.
 Any moneys not required for immediate use may be invested as the Committee in its discretion think fit.